m-Vins/OS161-DEMAND-PAGING/README.md

 Wanting to implement an efficient solution, we thought about the small optimizations.
 Upon analysis of the operation of our solution we realized that some writes to secondary memory could be avoided, for example, it is useless to swap a page that is read-only since it is already present in equal form in the ELF file.
 Since we implemented on-demand paging, the ELF file always remains open in order to read pages that have not yet been loaded into memory.
-So it is possible to read from the program binary file instead of reading from the SWAPFILE since there is no advantage in write speed being on the same type of memory, instead saving space in the SWAPFILE and a write when you have to swap out.
+So it's possible to read from the program binary file instead of reading from the SWAPFILE since there is no advantage in terms of read speed because both the ELF file and the swapfile are stored in secondary memory, on the contrary it can avoid a write when swapping out, saving time, and also saves space in the SWAPFILE.
 This optimization can be enabled or disabled via the `noswap_rdonly` option in the kernel configuration.

 ---